BOOK ONLINE - SAFE + SECURE

 Walking – the area around The Vicarage lends itself perfectly to walkers.
 Take the time to explore the beautiful surrounding countryside.

 Cycling – this is one of the most popular pastimes in the area.
-Harrogate was picked as the finish for the opening stage of the Tour de France in 2014.
-It was such a success that Le Tour de Yorkshire takes place every year on the same circuit.
-You will still see yellow bicycles perched on walls and trees around the area as symbols of the race.
+Harrogate was picked as the finish for the opening stage of the Tour de France in 2014 and it was such a success that Le Tour de Yorkshire was created.
+You still see yellow bicycles dotted around as reminders.
+In fact, the 2019 UCI Road World Championships are coming to our doorstep in September – only the fourth time in the UK.

 Nidd Gorge, a spectacular natural gorge cut out over time by the River Nidd.
 Hire yourself a rowing boat in Knaresborough.